grimmlab/Forecasting-Perishables-with-XAI/README.md

 Citation
 ---------------------
+Brückner, K., Eiglsperger, J., Emberger-Klein, A., Grimm, D. G., & Menrad, K. (2025).
 Forecasting sales and identifying purchase-driving attributes of perishable products with explainable artificial intelligence based on the example of yogurt.
-K Brückner, J Eiglsperger, DG Grimm, K Menrad.
-British Food Journal, 2025 (under review)
+British Food Journal, 1-21.